 The act of defiance is just the latest move in a conflict that is becoming increasingly hostile.
 Although the Trump administration had hoped that the strikes would send a clear message to Syria, President Assad shows no signs of backing down.

-While the United States is likely to have multiple contingencies in place, administration officials have yet to indicate how the U.S. may respond if Syria doesn’t comply with international law.
+Syria’s tyrannical regime has the backing of the Russian government, complicating the situation for the American military.
+Both Russia and Syria deny Syrian involvement in the chemical attack, seeing the American strike as an unjustified escalation of force.While the United States is likely to have multiple contingencies in place, administration officials have yet to indicate how the U.S. may respond if Syria doesn’t comply with international law.
 While the strikes carried out by the Syrian army appear not to be another chemical attack, they do show that Syria does not seem to be deterred by the U.S. response.